Add a Code Component

 Codecomponent and drag it onto the canvas. - Click the component card and type your code in the

 codeparameter.
 Use the example as a starting point.
 Make sure your code has the@componentdecorator and therun()method.
-Define its inputs and outputs so that they match the inputs and outputs of the components it's connected to.
+Define the inputs and outputs so that they match the inputs and outputs of the components it's connected to.

 Example